hftsoi/symbolfit/docs/index.rst

 .. note::

    This API is actively being updated to accommodate more use cases, so any feedback and contributions are very much welcomed and appreciated!
-If you encounter any problems while using it, please don’t hesitate to:
+If you encounter any problems while using it, please don't hesitate to:

    - Report bugs or suggest new features at |issue_badge|